Shubhm11/Delta-Demo-2/README.md

 # Delta-Demo-2
-This is Demo for our  Git &amp; Github Knowledge
+This is Demo for our  Git &amp; Github Knowledge.